 Starting in March 2020, safety measures to dampen the transmission of COVID-19 impacted field instruction related to geoscience education.
-While the COVID-19 pandemic forced geoscience educators to design alternatives to in-person field instruction, this demand for remote instruction also highlighted shortcomings of the traditional geoscience curriculum to include students who for a multitude of reasons have difficulties accessing traditional field-based coursework (e.g., Wolfe and Riggs 2017; Carabajal, Marshall, and Atchison 2017).
-The need for educational experiences that incorporate fundamentals traditionally taught in field-based courses will remain after the pandemic.
+While the COVID-19 pandemic forced geoscience educators to design alternatives to in-person field instruction, this demand for remote instruction also highlighted shortcomings of the traditional geoscience curriculum to include students who for a multitude of reasons have difficulties accessing traditional field-based coursework (e.g., Wolfe and traditionally taught in field-based courses will remain after the pandemic.
 Such educational experiences might be deployed for the purpose of inclusion or for skill development in data collection and analysis as an alternative or precursor to traditional field courses.